Canada has a rampant South Asian racism problem

 “There’s so much normalized hate towards South Asian communities [in Canada],” said 19-year-old Bangladeshi Concordia student Afra Azreen, who moved to Montreal in 2022.

-Dipti Gupta, professor of communications and film studies at Concordia University and Dawson College, said she believes that this racism stems largely from a lack of acceptance towards immigrants.
+Dipti Gupta, professor of Cinema and Communications at Dawson College and Fine Arts at Concordia University, said she believes that this racism stems largely from a lack of acceptance towards immigrants.
 It’s a sentiment that she said she has experienced herself throughout the past couple of decades living in Canada as an immigrant.

 “I think people feel a sense of anger and fear in thinking that somebody is coming here and not following a certain culture,” Gupta said.
 “They feel that somebody is less than [them], not realizing, at the end of the day, we all need to treat each other as human beings first.”